-The IRP, led by Executive Director Dr. Dan Barone, has experience in Modeling, Predicting, and Decision Making. through projects in remote sensing survey and analysis, hydrographic surveying, coastal zone management and resilience planning, and more.
+The IRP, led by Executive Director Dr. Dan Barone, has experience in Modeling, Predicting, and Decision Making.
+Subject matter experts have led projects in remote sensing survey and analysis, hydrographic surveying, coastal zone management and resilience planning, and more.

 "By leveraging collaborative research IRP works to ensure that our infrastructure rebounds from potential disruptions"